thindil/robovim/README.md

 ## General informations
 Robovim is a simple Vim plugin which allow easier add [Robodoc](https://rfsber.home.xs4all.nl/Robo/) formatted documentation to a source code.
-At this moment supported programming languages are: Ada, Vim, Python and C. All programming languages with C-like comments should generally works too.
+At this moment supported programming languages are: Ada, Vim, Python, Tcl and C. All programming languages with C-like comments should generally works too.
 Additionally, it is easy to add support for more programming languages.

 ## Installation